 A complete data collection trial is illustrated in Fig.~\ref{fig:data_collection_pipeline}.
 We perform multiple iterations of this trial to collect the necessary data.
 At the start of each trial, both grippers securely grasp the object.
-We randomly select position increments $\Delta x$ and $\Delta y$ within the range of $|\Delta x| < 35~\text{mm}$ and $|\Delta y| < 21~\text{mm}$, and apply these increments to the end-effector of the {leader} arm. { The{leader} arm then moves, and the {follower} arm follows its motion due to the impedance controller.
-As a result, an external force is horizontally applied to the grasped object, with the magnitude and direction determined by the deviation $\Delta x$ and $\Delta y$ of the {follower} manipulator's end-effector from the equilibrium point of its impedance controller.}
+We randomly select position increments $\Delta x$ and $\Delta y$ within the range of $|\Delta x| < 35~\text{mm}$ and $|\Delta y| < 21~\text{mm}$, and apply these increments to the end-effector of the leader arm.
+The leader arm then moves, and the follower arm follows its motion due to the impedance controller.
+As a result, an external force is horizontally applied to the grasped object, with the magnitude and direction determined by the deviation $\Delta x$ and $\Delta y$ of the follower manipulator's end-effector from the equilibrium point of its impedance controller.

-Next, the {follower} gripper is {relaxed gradually} with a velocity of 4.5~mm/s, and we record the width of the {follower} gripper $p_n$ as well as the raw image of the tactile feedback at 60~Hz.
-When the {follower} gripper's grasping force applied to the object cannot provide a maximum static friction force greater than the external force from the impedance controller, slipping occurs between the {follower} gripper and the object.
-This results in the {follower} arm moving back to the equilibrium point of the impedance controller.
-We record the width of the {follower} gripper when slipping occurs as the label for all raw images recorded during the entire trial, denoted as $p_{\text{slip}}$.
+Next, the follower gripper gradually relaxes with a velocity of 4.5~mm/s, and we record the width of the follower gripper $p_n$ and the raw image of the tactile feedback at 60~Hz.
+When the follower gripper's grasping force applied to the object cannot provide a maximum static friction force greater than the external force from the impedance controller, slipping occurs between the follower gripper and the object.
+This results in the follower arm moving back to the equilibrium point of the impedance controller.
+We record the width of the follower gripper when slipping occurs as the label for all raw images recorded during the entire trial, denoted as $p_{\text{slip}}$.